These entries have their own pages:

 - On the other hand, the boss music is used to nightmarish effects in the game's hidden sound test, resulting in this scary Easter Egg.

-- However, while the main tune of the Japanese Metallic Madness Bad Future music sounds catchy, the laughter from the Japanese boss music are in this song and actually sound evil this time.
+- However, while the main tune of the Japanese Metallic Madness Bad Future music sounds catchy, the laughter from the Japanese boss music is in this song and actually sounds evil this time.
 And also, the robotic voice throughout the song.
 It almost sounds like he's talking directly to the player through the fourth wall.
 Despite sounding cheesy, it somehow manages to work.

 "You can't do anything, so don't even try.
 Get some help.
 Don't do what Sonic does.
 Sonic, dead or alive, is mine!"